-- Operating Surplus Ratio; this remains within the 0% to 10% target identified over the life of the LTFF, however, it worsens the ratio from 2018-19 onwards due to the higher level of recurrent expenditure generated by the forecast. - Net Financial Liabilities Ratio; this remains less than the 60% target identified over the life of the LTFF, however, it worsens the ratio from 2018-19 onwards due to the higher level of recurrent expenditure generated by the forecast. - Asset Sustainability Ratio; this ratio remains unchanged. - Cash Holdings Ratio; this ratio deteriorates and falls below the target of greater than 3 months in 2022-23 in the LTFF although it worsens from 2018-19 onwards.
-This ratio is highly sensitive to any change in the assumptions relating to recurrent expenditure due to the compounding nature that any change in recurrent expenditure has on cash. - Current Ratio; this ratio worsens from 2020-21 onwards and falls below the target of greater than 1.1 in 2025-26 due to the lower level of cash generated by the forecast. - Debt Service Cover Ratio; this ratio remains greater than 5 over the life of the LTFF, however, it worsens from 2018-19 onwards due to the higher level of recurrent expenditure generated by the forecast.
+- Operating Surplus Ratio; this remains within the 0% to 10% target identified over the life of the LTFF, however, it worsens the ratio from 2017-18 onwards due to the higher level of recurrent expenditure generated by the forecast. - Net Financial Liabilities Ratio; this remains less than the 60% target identified over the life of the LTFF, however, it worsens the ratio from 2017-18 onwards due to the higher level of recurrent expenditure generated by the forecast. - Asset Sustainability Ratio; this ratio remains unchanged. - Cash Holdings Ratio; this ratio deteriorates and falls below the target of greater than 3 months in 2021-22 in the LTFF although it worsens from 2017-18 onwards.
+This ratio is highly sensitive to any change in the assumptions relating to recurrent expenditure due to the compounding nature that any change in recurrent expenditure has on cash. - Current Ratio; this ratio worsens from 2018-19 onwards and falls below the target of greater than 1.1 in 2023-24 due to the lower level of cash generated by the forecast. - Debt Servicing Ratio; this ratio remains unchanged.